pfunks/TCTest/test_faq.md

 Many Steemians glance at users’ reputation scores when deciding which articles to read because they know higher reputation scores means it is much more likely quality content.
 Furthermore, the higher your rep, the more effect your vote will have on the reputation of others.

 It is worth noting that if your reputation score goes below 0, Steemit will hide your posts and comments making it very difficult to gain monetary rewards and followers.
-This incentivises online etiquette and respect for your fellow Steemians.
+This incentivizes online etiquette and respect for your fellow Steemians.

 # Followers, Feeds, and Resteem